mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-Generic parameters defined by either covariance or contravariance must be either returned or used as parameters, but not both.
+Generic parameters defined by either covariance or contravariance must be either returned or used as parameters--but not both.

 ## Covariance